 Half-full or half-empty?

-The results of a recent survey show that a majority of U.S. small-business owners see the proverbial glass as “half -full” when it comes to the future success of their companies.
-Even with the Great Recession behind them, though, smaller firms will continue to face a host of issues and challenges in years ahead, forcing them to adjust their business models.
+U.S. small-business owners see the proverbial glass as “half -full” when it comes to the future success of their companies.
+Smaller firms continue to face a host of issues and challenges, forcing them to adjust their business models.

 In fact, some experts suggest the factors most likely to affect firms of 100 employees or less are: emerging business technologies, new healthcare laws and regulations, revised tax codes, greater competition, staffing and cybersecurity.
 To help you stay informed and ahead of the game, here’s a more detailed analysis of financial, regulatory and management issues that will impact the small business community over the next decade: